JuliaPy/SymPy.jl/docs/src/introduction.md

  y  2
 ```

-Either is useful if copying SymPy examples, but otherwise unneccesary, these are immediately mapped into `Julia` arrays by `PyCall`.
+This is useful if copying SymPy examples, but otherwise unneccesary, these are immediately mapped into `Julia` arrays by `PyCall` --
-**Unless** an immutable array is desired, and then the `sympy.ImmutableMatrix` constructor is used.
+**unless** an immutable array is desired, and then the `sympy.ImmutableMatrix` constructor is used.

+Some more examples:

 ```jldoctest introduction
 julia> diagm(0=>ones(Sym, 5))